AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageAwsMarketplaceContinuetoSubscribe5tunnel|

  1.3.
 Click `Manual Launch` and then `Accept Software Terms`.
+Once accepted, continue to the next step in this guide.

     |imageAwsMarketplaceAcceptTerms|

- 1.4.
-Once accepted, you can return to the AWS console.
-We will launch the Controller from the Marketplace.

 2. DNS Server Connectivity Check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^